vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

 export DRONE_GITLAB_SECRET=<secret>
 ```

-You'll need to update is a little bit:
+You'll need to update it a little bit:

 `DRONE_HOST`: this should contain your static ip address.
 `DRONE_SECRET`: any random string will work.
 Just make something up or use a random password generator like [this one](https://www.random.org/passwords/?num=1&len=16&format=html&rnd=new)